 Position and year of employment Born 1975.
-Head of Marketing and Export. $Employed\ since\ 2010.$
+Head of Marketing and Export.
+Employed since 2010.

-Masters Degree in corporate finance from Linnaeus University.
+Education Masters Degree in corporate finance from Linnaeus University.

-Head of HR at Tenneco Automotive Sverige AB, Linnaeus University and consultant at Adecco AB.
+Previous positions and professional experience Head of HR at Tenneco Automotive Sverige AB, Linnaeus University and consultant at Adecco AB.